 And the company offers more than a high-quality coffee.
 Volcanica helps Colombian farmers and communities.
 A bag of these beans gives you an enjoyable coffee from a company that lives by its values.Check price

 First, look for freshness.
-Unroasted beans stay fresh for long periods of time.
-Unfortunately, once you roast the beans, the quality declines rapidly.
+Unroasted coffee beans stay fresh for long periods of time.
+Unfortunately, once you roast the coffee beans, the quality declines rapidly.

-Coffee can start to go stale a few weeks after roasting.
-That’s why high-end coffee producers often roast coffee to order.
+Coffee beans can start to go stale a few weeks after roasting.
+That’s why high-end coffee producers often roast coffee beans to order.

 Once you decide on your preferred roast, you’ll still find a great number of brands to choose from.
 Here is a review of some of the best Colombian coffee to help you decide which one to choose.